zebader/boilerplate-frontend-module-3/Readme.md

 - Filter shopType
 - Create a ranking by Total points (special promotions if you are the top 10 (points x2, etc...))
 - Status by amount of points
-- Add Hot and all filter in the bussines promotions screen (spotlighted promos)
+- Add Hot and all filter in the business promotions screen (spotlighted promos)
 - Add comments when tipping
 - Read comments from workers